LandonSchropp/dotfiles/readme.md

 source ~/.zshrc
 ```

+## OS X

+Run the OS X script to set some useful OS X preferences.
+Restart for all of the changes to take effect.

 ## tmux

 tmux is a program that splits multiple terminals in the same window.
 The instructions for installing tmux were taken from [this gist](https://gist.github.com/simme/1297707).